Abranchini/ADA_Project/README.md

 - **Are we emotionally biased?** Do the number of conflicts or their distance from our home define our emotions?
 Is there an underlying trend of a more positive or negative news perception over time?

+**Update:** We do not evaluate pattern over time since the available dataset only covers a period of 2 years.

 - **Are some countries ignored in the news?**  Is the number of conflicts taking place in a country in relation with the number of mentions in the media depending on where the conflict has happened?

 - **Are we emotionally predictable?** Can we observe patterns of emotions with respect to a country, religion or an ethnical group?
 Can we derive a model predicting emotions in case of a new conflict based on its specific features?